UAlbany-Team-Garlic/Garlic-Hotel-Search/README.md

 ## Setup
 0. Install node.js and npm, make sure they're on your path.
-1. clone the project to your local machine
+1. Clone the project to your local machine.
 2. Run `Setup.bat` in the root directory, this will install the node packages needed for the backend, the frontend, and build the frontend.
+3. Obtain a copy of `databaseCredentials.json` pinned in the discord for sync-mysql or write your own in, save the file at `/source/server/databaseCredentials.json`.
-3. There are 3 ways to run the application test, run `tests\Test.bat`, run npm test from the package.json in `source\server`, or use the vs code task `Test Server` found in `.vscode\tasks.json` all of these are just diffrent ways of running `tests\Test.bat`.
-To test with good debuging tools you need [the VS code extension for chrome debugging](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) and can then use the launch debugging config provided by `.vscode\launch.json`.
+4. There are 3 ways to run the application test, run `/tests/Test.bat`, run npm test from the package.json in `/source/server`, or use the vs code task `Test Server` found in `/.vscode/tasks.json` all of these are just diffrent ways of running `/tests/Test.bat`.
+To test with good debuging tools you need [the VS code extension for chrome debugging](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) and can then use the launch debugging config provided by `/.vscode/launch.json`.

 ## Layout
 * **.vscode/ :** VS code tools for advanced debug launching and vs code tasks
+* **Trash/ :** Old files that we may still need to reffrence quickly
+* **proofOfConcept/ :** Sandbox for features and packages we want to test
 * **source/ :** Code for the application
 * **source/client/ :** frontend code
+* **source/client/package.json :** frontend packages
+* **source/client/build/ :** compiled frontend files, do not edit these!
+* **source/client/public/ :** frontend page sources and global frontend resources.
+* **source/client/src/ :** frontend page code and react components
 * **source/server/ :** backend code
-* **source/server/package.json :** npm package controll
+* **source/server/package.json :** backend packages
 * **source/server/server.js :** backend entrypoint
 * **tests/ :** scripts for testing the application
 * **.gitignore :** list of files that shoun't be uploaded to github (api keys, node modules)